 The suspension system in your vehicle is designed to do two things for your ride: make it comfortable, and make it safe.

 The suspension system makes your car rides more comfortable by maintaining the ride height of the vehicle as it drives over bumps and dips in the road.
-It does this using springs, shocks, and struts to allow only the wheels to rise or lower.
+It does this using springs, shocks, and struts to allow only the wheels to raise or lower.
 With the wheels absorbing all of the up and down movement, the suspension keeps your ride feeling smooth.

-Suspension isn’t all about comfort, however — it also plays a pivotal role in ride safety.
+The suspension isn’t all about comfort, however — it also plays a pivotal role in ride safety.
 The suspension keeps all four wheels on the ground at all times, ensuring adequate braking power.
-It also keeps your vehicle upright and in control during cornering — particularly at high speeds — by shifting the vehicle's center of gravity.
+It also keeps your vehicle upright and in control during cornering — particularly at high speeds — by shifting the vehicle’s center of gravity.

 What are the signs you need suspension repair?